OpenEvalProject/evals/manuscripts/elife-14409/v2/manuscript.md

 The revised set of amplified genes with lower-than-expected expression remains enriched for functional groups that cannot be explained by common or chromosome-specific responses, including cytosolic RPs (p=6e-7), other proteins involved in ribosome biogenesis (p=5e-4), and an overlapping gene set linked to translation (p=3e-6).
 RPs are known to feedback on their own expression (Warner et al., 1985; Vilardell and Warner, 1997; Dabeva and Warner, 1987; Dean et al., 1981; Tsay et al., 1988), and we validated the trend at two genes (Hose et al., 2015).
 The revised group is also weakly enriched for sequence-specific DNA binding proteins (p=0.006), including several transcription factors that bind their own promoters and/or regulate their own expression (including, Hap1, Stb5, Bdf1, and Rsc30 [Venters et al., 2011; Deckert et al., 1995; Hon et al., 2005; Denby et al., 2012]).
 Importantly, these enrichments remained significant when genes from each chromosome were held out (p<0.007, except for one case where DNA binding protein enrichment p=0.04), showing that the result is not skewed by one particular aneuploidy.
 As cited in Hose et al., these categories are not enriched among unamplified genes whose expression is affected by the common aneuploidy response (Hose et al., 2015).
 Thus, our analysis is clearly enriching for genes subject to dosage compensation.

-All of the evolutionary signatures we reported in the original manuscript remain statistically significant on this reduced gene group (
+All of the evolutionary signatures we reported in the original manuscript remain statistically significant on this reduced gene group (Figure 1).
+The revised gene set enriched for dosage-compensated genes displays significantly higher levels of CNV in S. cerevisiae populations, compared to all genes and compared to amplified genes with proportionately elevated expression (Figure 1A).
+They also have significantly higher CNV buffering scores (Figure 1B, see Methods and (Hose et al., 2015)), indicating a higher level of CNV despite increased expression constraint.
+If these trends are driven by genes subject to repression or indirect effects of aneuploidy, we would expect to see the same patterns for unamplified genes that show reduced expression compared to euploid controls.
+But this is not the case: unamplified genes with reduced expression (identified either by edgeR or by the identical methods used to call dosage-compensated genes) show no increase in CNV propensity or buffering scores compared to the control group.
+The trends for the affected amplified genes remain if we define genes using a more stringent threshold to call affected genes, if we remove from the analysis all genes belonging to any of the enriched functional groups, or if we separately hold out each amplified chromosome from the analysis (see Methods).
+A final prediction is that genes with larger effect sizes in terms of the level of compensation should have more striking evolutionary patterns, and this is indeed the case (Figure 1).
+Therefore, the results we report cannot be explained as a secondary transcriptional response to the amplified chromosome – we believe that the group is legitimately enriched for genes subject to dosage control and that dosage compensation has an important effect on genome evolution.

 ![Figure 1.](https://cdn.elifesciences.org/articles/14409/elife-14409-fig1-v2.jpg)

 **Figure 1.:** Gene sets and the numbers contained within them are indicated by the key.
 The revised list of amplifed genes with lower-than-expected expression were partitioned into thirds, based on genes with the greatest (top third) or smallest (bottom third) reduction in expresison compared to expectation.
 (A) The fraction of genes in each group for which at least three of 103 strains showed gene amplification.
 (B) The distribution of Buffering Scores for genes with CNV.
 Here, Buffering Score represents the number of 103 strains with a gene duplication divided by expression constraint (Vg/Vm, see Hose et al. for details).
 Higher values indicate a higher propensity for CNV despite expression constraint.
 The orange line indicates the median value for amplified genes with proportionate expression as a reference point.
 Asterisks indicate statistical significance (p<0.035) compared to the amplified genes with proportionate expression.
-In some cases, the trends were consistent but not significant (likely owing to small sample sets).DOI: http://dx.doi.org/10.7554/eLife.14409.004
+In some cases, the trends were consistent but not significant (likely owing to small sample sets).

 Our original intention in Hose et al. was not to claim that dosage compensation is ‘widespread’ in S. cerevisiae, but rather that it exists at a significant number of genes and has an important role in evolution.
 We certainly agree with Torres et al. that dosage compensation does not function at most amplified genes, as seen for sex chromosomes in other organisms.
 Our goal was not to define individual genes subject to dosage compensation, but rather to investigate the group – we caution that no single gene from our lists should be taken as dosage compensated without orthogonal evidence.
 In the end, the revised gene set we identified here at the highest confidence encompasses 157 (13%) genes out of 1,243 interrogated across all the isogenic strain sets.
 It is true that some of the genes we identified, particularly those with only subtly reduced expression patterns, are false positive calls from our analysis.
 However, the number of genes we identified is inline with the 14% of dosage compensated genes reported by Springer and colleagues (Springer et al., 2010) (using GFP reporters for 730 genes interrogated) and is consistent with (but on the lower end) our original report of 10–30%.
 Future work will undoubtedly clarify the precise number and identity of genes subject to dosage compensation, as well as the genetic basis for phenotypic differences in aneuploidy tolerance in laboratory versus wild strains.